 #1 Gloves

 These gloves are made for dealing with high temperatures.
-I like these gloves because they are heavy duty and have a longer sleeve to protect from spattering.
+I like these gloves because they are heavy-duty and have a longer sleeve to protect from spattering.

-#2 Safty Classes
+#2 Safty Face Sheild

 When it comes to safety glasses most people tend to forget this one.
-However, I’ve have had enough stuff in my eyes over the years to know that you should always wear them while working with metal.
+However, I have had enough stuff in my eyes over the years to know that you should always wear them while working with metal.

-#3 Welding Helmet
+#3 Welding Helmet – 2 Options

-One tool you’re definitely going to need is a welding helmet.
+One tool you’re going to need is a welding helmet.
 A welding helmet is a must-have tool for every welder.
 Here are just a few things it can do for you.

 • Protect your eyes from getting burnt.